Consumer Debt Statistics

 A broader measure of consumer debt is the financial obligations ratio, or FOR.
 This measure adds other financial obligations such as car lease payments, rental properties, property taxes, and homeowner's insurance.
 The FOR is arguably a better overall measure of how much disposable income goes towards paying off all "mandatory" financial obligations.

-As of July 2013, the financial obligations ratio stood at 12.95% for homeowners and 26.42% for renters.
-Nationally, including all groups, this number stands at 15.34%.
-This data tells us a typical homeowner spends around 13% of their disposable income just to own their homes and cars.
-Renters outpace homeowners by over 10%, and spend over 26% of their income on these same types of debts.
+As of July 2020, the financial obligations ratio stood at 13.64% for homeowners and renters (national data).
+This data tells us a typical homeowner spends around 14% of their disposable income just to own their homes and cars.
+Renters historically outpaced homeowners by over 10%, spending over 25% of their income on these same types of debts.

 Credit Card Debt